-Section 319 of the Fair and Accurate Credit Transactions Act of 2003: Third Interim Federal Trade Commission Report to Congress Concerning the Accuracy of Information in Credit Reports.
+Section 319 of the Fair and Accurate Credit Transactions Act of 2003: Third Interim Federal Trade Commission Report to Congress Concerning the Accuracy of Information

-Participants disputed any identified errors using the FCRA dispute process and were provided with new credit reports and credit scores.
-The original reports were then compared with the new reports and if any modifications were made as a result of the disputes, the impact of errors on the consumer’s credit score was determined.
+Participants disputed any identified errors using the Fair Credit Reporting Act (FCRA) dispute process and were provided with new credit reports and credit scores.
+The original credit reports were then compared with the new reports and if any modifications were made as a result of the actions taken to dispute erroneous information, and the impact of errors on the consumer’s credit score was then determined.

 Report to the U.S. Congress on the Accuracy of Credit Bureaus